-Solar Ventilation Installation in Dayton, OH
+Solar Ventilation Installation

-And unlike most electric power vents regulated by a thermostat, the Solar Powered Roof-Mounted Attic Vent does not wait for the attic to get overheated before running.
+Unlike most electric power vents regulated by a thermostat, the Solar Powered Roof-Mounted Attic Vent does not wait for the attic to get overheated before running.
 It operates whenever there is direct sunlight.

 Solar Powered Roof-Mounted Attic Vent

-The solar ventilation system operates without fuel, waste or pollution.
+The solar ventilation system operates without fuel, waste, or pollution.
 And as a totally solar-powered solution, it’s also environmentally friendly.
 There’s no need for electrical hook-up or electricity, simplifying the installation process.

 The Solar Powered Roof-Mounted Attic Vent features durable, high-quality, two-piece construction utilizing a solar panel to collect and deliver power directly from the sun to a high efficiency 24-volt DC motor inside the power vent.